 - A key step is being ready for an on-ramp when one happens.
 The BEST way to do this is to examine and understand the original OASIS and OASIS SB solicitations.
 Even though those solicitations are still available on FedBizOpps.gov, we’ve provided final copies here on the website.
 All on-ramp solicitations will be almost identical to the original solicitations.
 Familiarize yourself with the structure of OASIS, the Pools, the point system, relevant experience projects, pool qualification projects, etc. The better you understand the solicitations, the more you can do NOW to strengthen your potential score when the right on-ramp opportunity comes available.

-- If you aren’t intricately familiar with FedBizOpps.gov, then you need to be.
-This is where the federal government posts their full and open procurement opportunities including OASIS and OASIS SB on-ramps.
-Learn how to search; learn how to do advanced searches; and learn how to set up alerts tend to be more successful.
+- It is advantageous for you to be intricately familiar with FedBizOpps.gov.
+The federal government posts their full and open procurement opportunities, including OASIS and OASIS SB on-ramps.
+Vendors who learn how to do advanced search and set up alerts tend to be more successful.

 Final Conformed OASIS Solicitation [PDF - 1.7 MB]